 Additionally, the Journal of Gender, Social Policy & the Law has been ranked as one of the top subject-specific law reviews in the “2006 ExpressO Law Review Submission Guide.”

-To further academic discussions on important issues of gender and social policy, the American University Journal of Gender, Social Policy & the Law offers the following list of resources on topics relevant to the Journal’s mission.
+To further academic discussions on important issues of gender and social policy, the American University Journal of Gender, Social Policy & the Law has compiled a list of resources on topics relevant to the Journal’s mission.
+This list of resources is continuously updating and can be found on the Journal’s Intersectional Education tab.

 Follow us on social media: